aportelli/Hadrons-doc/docs/mdistil.md

 ### Products

-Laplacian eigenvectors, named `eigenPack` (Note: The eigenvectors are 4d-eigenvectors, which are reinterpreted from the 3d-Lapalcian eigenvectors.
-The eigenvalues of the eigenpack are those of $t=0$.)
+Laplacian eigenvectors `LapPack`.
+Note that the eigenvectors are 4D objects, which are reinterpreted in each time slice as 3D Laplacian eigenvectors.

 -----------

-## DistilPar
+## InterlacedDistillation

 ### Template structure